Perflutren Lipid Microspheres

 • Anaphylactoid reactions: Postmarketing reports of anaphylactoid reactions (eg, shock, hypersensitivity, bronchospasm, throat tightness, angioedema, edema [oropharyngeal, palatal, peripheral, and localized], swelling [face, eye, lip, tongue, upper airway], facial hypoesthesia, rash, urticaria, pruritus, flushing, and erythema) have been reported in patients with no prior exposure.
 Monitor for signs and symptoms of anaphylactoid reactions.

 • Serious cardiopulmonary reactions: [US Boxed Warning]: Serious cardiopulmonary reactions (including fatalities) have occurred during or following administration; most serious reactions occur within 30 minutes of administration.
 Assess all patients for the presence of any condition that precludes administration.
 Equipment for resuscitation and trained personnel experienced in handling medical emergencies should always be immediately available.
 Risk may be increased in patients with unstable cardiopulmonary conditions (eg, acute MI, acute coronary artery syndromes, worsening or unstable HF, serious ventricular arrhythmias).
 However, multiple retrospective and prospective studies involving the use of perflutren-based ultrasound contrast agents have suggested they may be safely used in patients with significant cardiopulmonary disease (ie, acute coronary syndromes, heart failure, COPD, pulmonary hypertension) or critical illness (Dolan 2009; Kurt 2009; Kusnetzky 2008; Main 2008; Main 2014; Nucifora 2008; Wei 2008; Wei 2012; Weiss 2012; Wever-Pinzon 2012).

 • Ventricular arrhythmias: High ultrasound mechanical indices with or without end-systolic triggering may cause microsphere cavitation or rupture and lead to ventricular arrhythmias.
 Safety of activated perflutren lipid microspheres with mechanical indices >0.8 or use of end-systolic triggering has not been established.

 • Appropriate use: Product must be activated prior to use.
-For IV administration only; do not administer by intra-arterial injection is contraindicated.
+For IV administration only; do not administer by intra-arterial injection.